BrendanGlancy/dev-port/README.md

 <br>
 <h3>
-Welcome to my software developer portfolio template built with Next.js and Bootstrap, which helps you showcase your work and skills as a software developer.
+Welcome to my software developer portfolio template built with Svelte, which helps you showcase your work and skills as a software developer.
 With this portfolio, you'll be able to impress potential employers or clients with your work and expertise.
 </h3>
 <br>